The Lille Main Square

-This journal owes much to the following persons: Denis Bitouzé for LaTex support, Jean-Jacques Derycke for printing service, Sébastien Huart for computer engineering issues and Aurore Smets for secretarial tasks.
+This journal owes much to the following persons: Denis Bitouzé for LaTex support, Nadine Demarelle for printing service, Mohammed Khabzaoui for computer engineering issues and Omar Aouadi for secretarial tasks.

-The department of Mathematics of Lille 1 provides financial support which ensures that this journal stays open access.
+The Paul Painlevé Laboratory and the Department of Mathematics of Lille provide financial support which ensures that this journal stays open access.
 The French Mathematical Society (SMF), the Dutch Mathematical Society (KWG), the Luxembourg Mathematical Society (SML) and the Fields Institute support this project, of a mathematics journal by a non-profit publisher, making research available free of charge for readers and authors.